Tool

 print(f"tool messages: {tool_messages}")

-# we pass all the messages to the Chat Generator
+# pass all messages back to the Chat Generator for a final natural-language response

 messages = [user_message] + replies + tool_messages